nxext/nx-extensions/docs/docs/ionic-angular/installation.md

 ## Install Plugin

-This plugin does need the angular and capacitor plugin, so add them to your Nx workspace:
+This plugin configures Ionic and Capacitor for an Angular application.

 ```bash
 npm install @nx/angular --save-dev